1.3 Conditionals and Loops

 whileloop iterates depends on the relative values of the next term and the accumulated sum.
 Once

 totalstops changing, we leave the loop.
-(This strategy is more efficient than using the termination condition
+(This strategy is more efficient than using the loop continuation condition

 (term > 0)because it avoids a significant number of iterations that do not change the value of the total.)
 This code is effective, but it is inefficient because the inner